 Way, way back in 1888, a government act asked local authorities to take responsibility for looking after roads, getting rid of one of the more inequitable forms of taxation in the UK, the toll road.

 A few toll bridges still remained, it looked as though the notion of paying to use a road in the UK had gone out with the ark.
 No longer, however.
-In 2003, the London government brought in the Congestion Charge, and then, on this day, the M6 toll motorway opened, offering people with money to spare a chance to escape the congestion round Brum and line the pockets of Midland Expressway Limited with a charge that can rise to over a fiver a pop.
+In 2003, the London government brought in the Congestion Charge, and then, on this day, the M6 toll motorway opened, offering people with money to spare a chance to escape the congestion around Brum and line the pockets of Midland Expressway Limited with a charge that can rise to over a tenner a pop.

 It's also the anniversary of the Great Smog